-Connect motors and the signal relay board with a new cable unit within 2 hours after the connectors are removed.
-When motors and the signal relay board are connected with a new cable unit after 2 hours have passed, the position data in motors will be lost and the calibration will be required again.
+- NOTE Connect motors and the signal relay board with a new cable unit within 2 hours after the connectors are removed.
+When motors and the signal relay board are connected with a new cable unit after 2 hours have passed, the position data in motors will be lost and the calibration will be required again. - (4) Remove the signal relay board from the base connector box.

-(4) Remove the signal relay board from the base connector plate.
+The signal relay board is secured from the outside of the base connector box.

-(1) Install a new signal relay board to the base connector plate.
+(1) Install a new signal relay board to the base connector box.